marcomd/rag_embeddings/README.md

 - Embedding provider: switch model/provider in engine.rb (Ollama, OpenAI, etc)
 - Database: set the SQLite file path as desired

+## 🔢 Embeddings dimension

+The size of embeddings is dynamic and fits with what the LLM provides.

 ## 👷 Requirements

 - Ruby >= 3.3